rzymek/meteor-typescript-libs/README.md

 ### Form fields

-Form fields typically need to be casted to <HTMLInputElement>.
+Form fields typically need to be cast to `<HTMLInputElement>`.
 For instance to read a form field value, use `(<HTMLInputElement>evt.target).value`.

 ### Global variables

-Preface any global variable declarations with a TypeScript "declare var" statement:
+Preface any global variable declarations with a TypeScript "declare var" statement (or place the statement in a definition file):

     declare var NavbarHelpers;
     NavbarHelpers = {};